 Here the focus is on belly buttons or navels.
 Yes, you read that right.
 It is truly one of the most distinct forms of love phobias one can come across.
 Unlike the more common love-related phobias, this one gets in the way of you touching or seeing your belly button or somebody else’s or both.
-You can understand why this might be an issue in a relationship because physical intimacy/openness is important to both partners.
+You can understand why this might be an issue in a relationship because physical intimacy/openness is important in a romantic equation.

 8. Mysophobia – The fear of germs

 Mysophobia turns you into a germaphobe, making you averse to the idea of touching people or giving anyone any type of kisses, or being in unknown spaces.
 This is similar to philemaphobia, except it concerns more than just kissing.
 The moment we talk about germophobia, Sheldon Cooper from The Big Bang Theory comes to our mind.